casey/x-serialization-format/README.md

 #### Structs

-Structs are encoded as their fields, in-order.
-Because structs are not encoded with any indication of how many fields they contain, it is not possible to make backwards compatible changes to structs.
+Structs are encoded as the encoding of each field, in the order they appear in the struct declaration.
+It is not possible to make backwards compatible changes to structs.
 For compound types which might need to change in the future, see tables.

 #### Enums